Euromaidan: Protests across Ukraine

 On 2 December, in an act of solidarity, Lviv Oblast declared a general strike to mobilise support for protests in Kyiv, which was followed by the formal order of a general strike by the cities of Ternopil and Ivano-Frankivsk.

 In Dnipropetrovsk on 3 December, a group of 300 protested in favour of European integration and demanded the resignation of local authorities, heads of local police units, and the Security Service of Ukraine (SBU).

-On 7 December it was reported that police were prohibiting those from Ternopil and Ivano-Frankivsk from driving to Kyiv.
+On 7 December, it was reported that police were prohibiting those from Ternopil and Ivano-Frankivsk from driving to Kyiv.

-Protests on 8 December saw record turnout in many Ukrainian cities, including several in eastern Ukraine.
-On the evening, the fall of the monument to Lenin in Kyiv took place.
-The statue made out of stone was completely hacked to pieces by jubilant demonstrators.
+Protests on 8 December saw record turnout in many Ukrainian cities, including several in eastern Ukraine. in the evening, the fall of the monument to Lenin in Kyiv took place.

 On 9 December, a statue of Vladimir Lenin was destroyed in the town of Kotovsk in Odesa Oblast.
 In Ternopil, Euromaidan organisers were prosecuted by authorities.

 The removal or destruction of Lenin monuments and statues gained particular momentum after the destruction of the Kyiv Lenin statue.
-The statue removal process was soon termed “Leninopad” (Ukrainian: Ленінопад, Russian: Ленинопад), literally meaning “Leninfall” in English.
+The statue removal process was soon termed “Leninopad” (Ukrainian: Ленінопад, Russian: Ленинопад), literally meaning 'Leninfall' in English.
 Soon, activists pulled down a dozen monuments in the Kyiv region, Zhytomyr, Chmelnitcki, and elsewhere, or damaged them during the course of the Euromaidan protests into spring of 2014.
 In other cities and towns, monuments were removed by organised heavy equipment and transported to scrapyards or dumps.

 On 14 December, Euromaidan supporters in Kharkiv voiced their disapproval of authorities fencing off Freedom Square from the public by covering the metal fence in placards.
 From 5 December, they became victims of theft and arson.
 A Euromaidan activist in Kharkiv was attacked by two men and stabbed twelve times.
-The assailants were unknown but activists told the Kharkiv-based civic organisation Maidan that they believe the city's mayor, Gennady Kernes, to be behind the attack.
+The assailants were unknown, but activists told the Kharkiv-based civic organisation Maidan that they believe the city's mayor, Gennady Kernes, to be behind the attack.

 On 22 December, 2,000 rallied in Dnipropetrovsk.

 In late December, 500 marched in Donetsk.
 Due to the regime's hegemony in the city, foreign commentators have suggested that, "For 500 marchers to assemble in Donetsk is the equivalent of 50,000 in Lviv or 500,000 in Kyiv."
 On 5 January, marches in support of Euromaidan were held in Donetsk, Dnipropetrovsk, Odesa, and Kharkiv, the latter three drawing several hundred and Donetsk only 100.